JosefBoukal/summer-framework/README.md

 # Summer Framework
-Extensions and improvements to the Spring Framework Core library.
+Some extensions to the Spring Framework libraries.